 What to include

-- An explanation of why the registered patent attorney can comment on your experience
+The statement of skill should include:- An explanation of why the registered patent attorney can comment on your experience

 - Details of the duration and nature of your employment